d3scomp/JDEECo/README.md

 To run cloud demo under the Java PathFinder (only local knowledge repository supported) issue the following ant command: `ant jpf-cloud`.

+## Eclipse integration
+In order to work with jDEECo sources in the Eclipse IDE a proper target platform needs to be configured.
+For that purpose both `core` and `sde` projects contain the `targetDefinition.target`, which points to the required update sites containing necessary plugins.
+To set them active, click `Set as Target Platform` link (top left corner) in the overview tab of the targetDefinition.target.